Chapter 12: Tracking

 The heat and my thirst caught up.
 Despite the urgency, to avoid the risk of muscle cramps from dehydration, I stopped, and removed the water bottle from my backpack.
 Gulping the soothing liquid I searched my memory for the new boot print.
 It was familiar.
 But why?
 It escape me.

 By draining the bottle, I would move more comfortably at speed.
 It wouldn’t dig into my back as I ducked and dived under low branches and around the outstretched clasping fingers of thorn trees.

 As I hoisted the pack, from nearby came the snap of a branch.

-Only two things break branches in daylight in the bush are elephants, and the herd of elephants I had run into earlier were heading in the other direction.
-The other is the human animal, only if they are careless or moving fast.
+Only two things break branches in daylight in the bush: Firstly humans, when they are careless or moving fast Secondly, elephants, and the herd of elephants I had run into earlier were heading in the other direction

 Someone was following, and I assumed they were moving fast.